 Control panel message Description Recommended action 005-Real-Time Clock Power Loss Invalid time or date in configuration memory.
 RTC (real-time clock) battery might need to be replaced.
 Reset the date and time under Control Panel (you can also use Computer Setup).
 If the problem persists, replace the RTC battery.
 008-Microcode Patch Error Processor is not supported by the BIOS.
-1. Upgrade BIOS to proper version.
+Upgrade BIOS to proper version.
 2. Change the processor.
-009-PMM Allocation Error during MEBx Download Memory error during POST execution of the Management Engine (ME) BIOS Extensions option ROM.
+009-PMM Allocation Error during MEBx Memory error during POST execution of the Management Engine (ME) BIOS Extensions option ROM.
 1. Reboot the computer.
-2. Unplug the power cord, reseat the memory modules, and reboot the computer.
-3. If the memory configuration was recently changed, unplug the powe cord, restore the original memory configuration, and reboot the computer.
-4. If the error persists, replace the system board.
+Download Unplug the power cord, reseat the memory modules, and reboot the computer.
+If the memory configuration was recently changed, unplug the power cord, restore the original memory configuration, and reboot the computer.
+If the error persists, replace the system board.
 00A-Product Information Not Valid The product information programmed into the system board is missing or invalid.
-Use Computer Setup (F10) Utility on page 79 to update this information.
+Use Computer Setup (F10) Utility on page 40 to update this information.
 00B-MEBx Module did not checksum correctly Memory error during POST execution of the Management Engine (ME) BIOS Extensions option ROM.
-1. Reboot the computer. ontooliy 2.
-Unplug the power cord, reseat the memory modules, and reboot the computer.
-3. If the memory configuration was recently changed, unplug the powe cord, restore the original memory configuration, and reboot the computer.
-4. If the error persists, replace the system board.
-00C-PMM Deallocation Error during MEBx Cleanup Memory error during POST execution of the Management Engine (ME) BIOS 1.
-Reboot the computer.
-Extensions option ROM.
-2. Unplug the power cord, reseat the memory modules, and reboot the computer.
-3. If the memory configuration was recently changed, unplug the powe cord, restore the original memory configuration, and reboot the computer.
-4. If the error persists, replace the system board.
-Table 7-1 POST numeric codes and text messages (continued)
+1. Reboot the computer.
+Correctly Unplug the power cord, reseat the memory modules, and reboot the computer.
+If the memory configuration was recently changed, unplug the power cord, restore the original memory configuration, and reboot the computer.
+If the error persists, replace the system board.
+00C-PMM Deallocation Error during MEBx Cleanup Memory error during POST execution of the Management Engine (ME) BIOS Extensions option ROM.
+1. Reboot the computer.
+MLDA Glouriup Unplug the power cord, reseat the memory modules, and reboot the computer.
+3. If the memory configuration was recently changed, unplug the power cord, restore the original memory configuration, and reboot the computer.
+If the error persists, replace the system board.